GaryHughes/stddecimal/README_header.md

 # Testing

 The library is validated using the [General Decimal Arithmetic Test Cases](http://speleotrove.com/decimal/dectest.html).

+* I'm currently in the process of building the test harness and implementing what is needed to run as many tests as possible so there are a lot of failures.
+* Failing tests are currently more likely to be problems mapping exceptions between the specification and the Intel library than real problems with the calculations.
-Test cases that are not applicable or not yet supported will be explicitly skipped.
+* Test cases that are not applicable or not yet supported will be explicitly skipped so this column will likely never get to zero.